SumoLogic/sumologic-otel-collector/pkg/receiver/telegrafreceiver/README.md

 In Telegraf, metrics can be sent to Sumo Logic using [Sumologic Output Plugin][sumologic_output_plugin].
-It supports three formats (`prometheus`, `carbon2`, `graphite`), where every of them have some limitations (e.g. [only specific set of chars can be used for metric name for prometheus][prometheus_data_model]).
+It supports three formats (`prometheus`, `carbon2`, `graphite`), where each of them has some limitations (e.g. [only specific set of chars can be used for metric name for prometheus][prometheus_data_model]).

 OTLP doesn't have most of those limitations, so in order to keep the same metric names, some transformations should be done by processors.